 We have, in certain cases, divested brands or sold restaurants to franchisees and have not been released from lease guarantees or lease liability for the related restaurants.
-As of December 26, 2018 and June 27, 2018, we have outstanding lease guarantees or are secondarily liable for \$57.5 million and \$58.2 million, respectively.
-These amounts represent the maximum potential liability of future payments under the leases.
+As of March 27, 2019 and June 27, 2018, we have outstanding lease guarantees or are secondarily liable for \$58.4 million and \$58.2 million, respectively.
+These amounts represent the maximum potential liability of future rent payments under the current terms of the leases.
 These leases have been assigned to the buyers and expire at the end of the respective lease terms, which range from fiscal 2019 through fiscal 2028.
-In the event of default under a lease by a franchisee or owner of a divested brand, the indemnity and default clauses in our agreements with such third parties and applicable laws govern our ability to pursue and recover amounts we may pay on behalf of such parties.
+In the event of default under a lease by a franchisee or owner of a divested brand, the indemnity and default clauses in our agreements with such third-parties and applicable laws govern our ability to pursue and recover amounts we may pay on behalf of such parties.

 During fiscal 2018, Mac Acquisition LLC, the owner of Romano's Macaroni Grill restaurants, filed for Chapter 11 bankruptcy protection.
 We have outstanding lease guarantees or are secondarily liable for certain of its leases rejected in the bankruptcy.
-As of December 26, 2018 and June 27, 2018, balances of \$0.6 million and \$1.4 million, respectively, were recorded in Other accrued liabilities in our Consolidated Balance Sheets based on our analysis of the potential obligations and are inclusive of the fiscal 2019 activity detailed below.
+As of March 27, 2019 and June 27, 2018, balances of \$0.4 million and \$1.4 million, respectively, were recorded in Other accrued liabilities in our Consolidated Balance Sheets based on our analysis of the potential obligations and are inclusive of the fiscal 2019 activity detailed below.

-We paid \$0.7 million during the twenty-six week period ended December 26, 2018 to settle obligations of two of the leases rejected in the Mac Acquisition, LLC bankruptcy proceeding.
+We paid \$0.9 million during the thirty-nine week period ended March 27, 2019 to settle obligations of two of the leases rejected in the Mac Acquisition, LLC bankruptcy proceeding.
 We do not expect additional leases to be rejected because the period for doing so in the bankruptcy proceeding concluded and Mac Acquisition, LLC's plan for reorganization in the bankruptcy proceeding was confirmed.
 We will continue to monitor leases for which we have outstanding guarantees or are secondarily liable to assess the likelihood of any incremental losses.
-We have not been informed by landlords of Mac Acquisition LLC of any lease defaults other than those detailed in the previous bankruptcy filings.
-No other liabilities related to this matter have been recorded as of December 26, 2018.
+No other liabilities related to this matter have been recorded as of March 27, 2019.